 Q. Can my dog use a bark collar if he has health issues?

-A. Most bark collars don’t have any health restrictions for use, but check the manufacturer’s information to be sure.
+A. Most bark collars don’t have any health restrictions for use, but check the instructions.
 If you have any concerns about particular health issues that your dog suffers from, it’s best to consult with your veterinarian before using a bark collar.

 Q. How long will it take a bark collar to stop my dog’s barking?